(C) 2009-2016, G. Forrest Cook

 The volume and reverb return controls in this amp are wired in a mixer configuration which is somewhat unusual for guitar amp designs.
 This makes it possible to listen to the reverb channel by itself or to have a mix with very heavy reverb.
-The amp can also be used in parallel with another amp as an independent reverb channel, this gives a stereo effect.
+The amp can also be used in parallel with another amp as an independent reverb channel for a stereo effect.
+The reverb driver includes a diode clipper circuit.
+If the reverb send control is turned up, a pleasant sounding distorted reverb sound (fuzz-verb) is produced.

 The output stage of this amplifier uses 6BQ5/EL34 pentodes wired in a cathode-biased push-pull configuration, audio power output is around 15W.
 In the Hammonator project, almost all of the original circuitry was replaced.
 In this amp, most of the original power amp circuitry was re-used.
 All of the resistors that will be re-used should be checked to verify that they still have the correct value.
 Resistors that are out of tolerance should be replaced.
 Old carbon resistors that dissipate a lot of power tend to go up in value, they can also become noisy.

 The pitch-shifting vibrato effect is somewhat subtle when the amp is played by itself.
 To get the most out of the vibrato effect, a second amplifier should be plugged into Guitar Input 2 to tap into the input signal.
 The resulting stereo signal moves around the room in a manner that sounds a lot like a rotating Leslie speaker.
 Beware, once you get used to playing through a stereo setup all other amps will sound flat and boring.